 Being able to assess conflict risk at local level is crucial for preventing political violence or mitigating its consequences.
-This paper develops a new methodological approach for measuring violence risk across space and time that improves the prediction of future conflict events.
+This paper develops a new approach for predicting the timing and location of conflict events from violence history data.
+It adapts the methodology developed in Tapsoba (2018) for measuring violence risk across space and time to conflict prediction.
 Violence is modeled as a stochastic process with an unknown underlying distribution.
 Each conflict event observed on the ground is interpreted as a random realization of this process and its underlying distribution is estimated using kernel density estimation methods in a three-dimensional space.
 The optimal smoothing parameters are estimated to maximize the likelihood of future conflict events.
-An illustration of the practical gains (in terms of out-ofsample forecasting performance) of this new methodology compared to standard space-time autoregressive models is shown using data from Ivory Coast.
+An illustration of the practical gains (in terms of out-ofsample forecasting performance) of this new methodology compared to standard space-time autoregressive models is shown using data from Côte d'Ivoire.